plumgrid/nirvana/README.md

 This is version 0.5.

 # Purpose:
 Distributed systems are hard to design and even harder to debug.
 Different components of the system operate in semi-independent fashion and their common interactions are difficult to characterize without knowledge of the inner workings of the system.
 Consequently, debugging and maintenance of such systems continues to rely on experts with deep knowledge of the underlying system architecture.
-This knowledge barrier constrains distributed systems’ maintenance to a handful of experts, thereby inadvertently hindering development of a knowledge base that can be understood and extended by non-experts.
+This knowledge barrier constrains distributed systems’ maintenance to a handful of experts, thereby inadvertently hindering development of a knowledge base that can be understood and extended by team members, operations and support guys.

 In project Nirvana, we attempt to reduce this knowledge gap in the cloud management domain by building a monitoring system that can be built, extended and maintained by non-experts.
 More specifically, our objective is to design a system that can meet the following two objectives: <br />
 Objective 1: A non-expert should be able to extract the distributed system’s components and the interactions between the components. <br />